Regine Velasquez: Acting career

+In the series Poor Señorita (2016), Velasquez starred as a powerful and demanding business magnate, a character inspired by Meryl Streep's Miranda Priestly.
+In preparation, she kept her distance from the cast to maintain an uneasy chemistry in their scenes.
+In his review for the Philippine Daily Inquirer, Nestor Torre Jr. found her to be "perfectly cast" as the anti-hero, praising Velasquez for "opting to set her own pace, vocal placement, and tempo" in her portrayal.
+In 2017, she played the supporting part of an earth goddess in Mulawin vs. Ravena, a sequel to the 2004 fantasy series Mulawin, featuring Dennis Trillo and Miguel Tanfelix.
+She then portrayed the titular character in Yours Truly, Shirley (2019), an independent drama directed by Nigel Santos.
+It tells the story of a woman who believes her late husband is reincarnated in a pop star.
+Velasquez was reluctant to take the role, worried of being unprepared after a seven-year break from acting in a film.
+She ultimately agreed to the project after Santos convinced her to take the part.
+Oggs Cruz of Rappler was critical of Velasquez's "middling" delivery, writing that she lacked "the extent of absurdism" required of the role.
+Jocelyn Valle of the Philippine Entertainment Portal, however, took note of her earnest and mature characterization.
+She received a nomination for Best Actress at the Cinema One Originals Film Festival.
+In January 2020, Velasquez briefly appeared in the iWant comedy series My Single Lady.

 Artistry

 Influences

 As a child, Velasquez enjoyed listening to her father singing classic songs to lull her to sleep; she was drawn to traditional songs rather than nursery rhymes because of this routine.
 Since her childhood, Velasquez has considered Sharon Cuneta a role model and credits Cuneta as a key inspiration who led her to pursue a musical career.

 Velasquez's music is influenced by artists such as Sheena Easton, Angela Bofill, Whitney Houston, and Mariah Carey in her early years.
 She admires Houston for her "style and R&B influence" and Carey's songwriting.
 On several occasions, Velasquez has cited Barbra Streisand as her main influence and musical inspiration, saying, "I look up to [Streisand] not just because of her enormous talent, but because of her fearlessness and dedication to excellence, her willingness to take risks and to be different."
 Streisand's music has frequently featured in Velasquez's repertoire throughout her career, including a series of concerts paying homage to Streisand, which Velasquez described as "a pleasure" to perform.
 Velasquez has also been influenced by many Filipino artists; early in her career, she cited Kuh Ledesma, Joey Albert, Gary Valenciano, Martin Nievera, and Pops Fernandez as her role models.
 She has also paid tribute to Filipino songwriters, including George Canseco, Rey Valera, Basil Valdez, Ryan Cayabyab, and Willy Cruz.